Human Capital Management Capabilities

 Predictive Analytics for Turnover

-Click here to view the case study about Predictive Analytics for Turnover.
-The Fortune 500 client provides services using human capital from 20 regions.
-They serve over 700,000 clients in 112 countries, generating revenues of $12 billion.
+This Fortune 500 company provides services from 12 major operating centers running Cloud software.
+Human capital from 20 regions serves over 700,000 clients in 112 countries, generating revenues of $12 billion.

 To ensure sufficient staffing was available for key functions, a model was created to predict staffing levels vs. future plans.
-This enabled the client to have new hires step right into newly open positions without loss of capacity.
+Data about trainees and new hires was captured to predict anticipated attrition early in an employee’s tenure.
+Workforce turnover rates drove the model for more experience workers.

 Spreadsheets have unequivocally enabled knowledge workers to quickly and easily use data to solve numerous business problems.
 Every organization uses them in day-to-day situations and many rely on spreadsheets as part of critical business processes including compensation management.
 While spreadsheets have revolutionized work in many industries, they have also introduced potentially dangerous situations for businesses that rely on the accuracy of the numbers they produce.
 This white paper will examine some of the dangers of using spreadsheets in lieu of a flexible system that supports streamlined workflows to manage the critical process of compensation management.